tiagoppinho/SaveMyPass/README.md

 ## Features

+* Low-weight application with low-weight database (SQLite).
+* No internet connection needed.
 * Master pin that protects all your information.
 * Two security questions in case you forgot your master pin.
-* Low-weight application with low-weight database (SQLite).
-* No internet connection needed.
+* Strong hashing using PBKDF2.
 * Built-in virtual keyboard (everytime you need to enter your master pin or create a new one).
 * Built-in password generator.
 * Change your master pin anytime.